Mo7amed178/project-1/README.md

 ## Difficult Part :
 it was the scenarios that included to computer turn to make it play and win.

-## Favourite Part:
-HTML, and Javascript

 ## Future Part to work on:
 1. New Desgin,
-2. adding more level to computer plays,
+2. adding more level to computer plays
-3. and payemnts method to play :)

-## The approach taken:

-## Unsolved problems:
-still the computer can win on the player.

 ## Acknowledgements:
 I would to thank to all who help me to complete this game especially: